bernalp/BABA_stock_market_prediction/README.md

 The LSTM predictive model displayed promising accuracy in predicting Baba stock prices.
 The evaluation metrics, such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE), showed relatively low errors, indicating that the model's predictions were close to the actual stock prices.
 Additionally, the high Coefficient of Determination (R^2) suggested that approximately **92.48%** of the variance in the actual stock prices could be explained by the predicted prices.
 This indicates that the model performed well in capturing the underlying patterns in the stock price data.

+**Q2: How well does the predictive model perform in identifying upward or downward trends in stock prices?**

+The model's directional accuracy which measures the percentage of correctly predicted upward or downward trends in stock prices, was around **60.24%**.
+This shows that the model's able to identify correct direction of stock price movement about **60.24%** of the time, there is still room for improvement in this aspect.
+Enhancing the model's directional accuracy could be achieved through further fine-tuning and optimization of the LSTM architecture or incorporating additional features that may better capture market trends.

 ## 5. Acknowledgments <a name="acknow"></a>

 - The Datasets used in this project's provided by [Steven Van Ingelgem](https://www.kaggle.com/datasets/svaningelgem/nyse-100-daily-stock-prices?select=BABA.csv).